AI Readiness is a Sales Problem, Not Just a Compliance One

 The answers to most procurement questionnaires already exist somewhere in your organization.
 They live in:

-• AI governance policies and model cards
+- AI governance policies and model cards

-• Data processing agreements and privacy documentation
+- Data processing agreements and privacy documentation

-• SOC 2 / ISO 27001 audit reports
+- SOC 2 / ISO 27001 audit reports

-• Technical architecture docs
+- Technical architecture docs and ADRs

 The problem isn't that the information doesn't exist.
-The problem is that extracting it, correlating it, formatting it for a specific questionnaire, and grounding the claims in evidence is enormously time-intensive.
-For a company with a lean legal or compliance team, a 40-page questionnaire can take two to four weeks.
+The problem is that extracting it, correlating it against a specific questionnaire's requirements, formatting it appropriately, and grounding every claim in verifiable evidence is enormously time-intensive.

 The AI Readiness Agent